You may want to read:

 She has to make straight A’s because she has to be in control, on top, always working from a position of strength (2 Corinthians 4:7), which feeds her need to dominate others.
 She is a “win at all costs” kind of girl because she is running from a world of hurt that has entangled and captured her soul (Galatians 6:1).

 Her “High D” personality trait and her straight A’s are two things that people like about her, but it’s those things that will make her a corporate risk and relational liability within a team environment.
 With more time listening to and talking with her, you begin to perceive the darker layers of her soul—the things that feed her ambition to be on top.
-Here is a short list of those things.
+Here is a shortlist of those things.

 Some of her underlying heart idolatries are control, comfort, detestation of weakness, craving for strength and power, fear, guilt, shame, unbelief, anger, and self-righteousness.
 These are just some of the things that are working inside her soul.

-There is no way DISC could bring this kind of insight about a person, which begs the question for the test givers and the test takers: Do you want to know the person?
+There is no way DISC could bring this kind of insight into a person, which begs the question for the test givers and the test takers: Do you want to know the person?
 Or are you looking for a quick, easy, and pragmatic solution because you have a lot to do and you need to fill a job slot?
 It’s much smarter to never hire the wrong person than to hire them, only to have to figure out how to fire them later.

-Only God’s Word can bring this kind of depth and insight about a person while sculpting out a plan to be transformed into something better than a dominant personality (Ephesians 4:22-24).
+Only God’s Word can bring this kind of depth and insight into a person while sculpting out a plan to be transformed into something better than a dominant personality (Ephesians 4:22-24).
 And the remarkable thing is that it does not take a lot of time or special-intelligence to discern these things about people.
 The Bible indeed has given us all we need (2 Peter 1:3-4; 2 Timothy 3:16-17; Hebrews 4:12-13).

 If this teenager is not discipled into Christlike transformation, she will be satisfied and affirmed by DISC.
 She will secure an outstanding college education, with a high GPA, and those things will make her appear to be the perfect hire.
 Shortly after her tenure ensues, she will begin to alienate her office workers and team chemistry will vaporize.